 A telling episode in the Atlantic Yards saga came in a 4/2/08 earnings conference call that parent Forest City Enterprises (FCE) held with investment analysis.
-Then-CEO Chuck Ratner expressed satisfaction in the developer’s relationship with local government, and said he expected more support.
+Then-CEO Chuck Ratner expressed satisfaction in the developer’s relationship with local government, and said he "we still need more" public support.

 At the time of the call, Forest City Ratner, FCE's New York subsidiary, had gained $105 million in city subsidies--quietly added after the project was approved--on top of the initially pledged $200 million from the city and state.
 (City officials now say total city subsidies are $179 million or $171.5 million, not $205 million.)

 Since then, FCR gained (beyond other stated subsidies and tax breaks):